 6. What to ask in your enquiry email

-Asking for the price per night is obvious.
-However, you should always request a list of services, that are included in the offer.
-Here are questions we asked:
+Asking for the price per night in your booking is obvious.
+However, you should always request a list of services that are included in the offer.
+Here are the questions we asked:

 a) How many game drives are included?

 Usually, it’s two per day (morning and evening).